jnozzi/cocoadev.com/markdown/JavaBlows.md

 Do you mean java beans? *<-- You know, seperate from all the flamebait "discussion" going on here, this is just classic.*

-FYI, The only reason this was posted was because someone had General/JavaBlowsJammedTogether in a discussion and I couldn't keep myself from clicking on the question mark to get rid of it.
+FYI, The only reason this was posted was because someone had JavaBlowsJammedTogether in a discussion and I couldn't keep myself from clicking on the question mark to get rid of it.
 So to make a long story short I personally don't have anything against Java.

 ----